cshit/cs_javascript/README.md

-# Get you CS done!
+# Get your CS done!

 Implement your own CS Suite by passing the tests.